 Melanoma

 Melanoma isn’t as common as other skin cancers.
-But it’s the most deadly because of its tendency to spread rapidly to other organs.
+But it’s the most deadly because it can spread rapidly to other organs.
 That’s why early detection is so important.
-However, people of color, in particular, tend to overlook the first signs of melanoma.
+However, people of color, in particular, may not notice this cancer because they're unsure what to look for.

-Reggae music legend Bob Marley, for example, had a type of melanoma that appeared first under the nail of his big toe.
+Reggae music legend Bob Marley, for example, had a type of melanoma that first showed up under the nail of his big toe.
 There’s less pigment in these areas of the skin.
 That is one explanation.
-But “there are genetic factors that predispose you to melanoma as well,” says Guffey.
-So if a family member had melanoma, you should be extra vigilant about looking for signs of skin cancer.
+But genetics can play a role.
+So if a family member had melanoma, you should be extra careful about looking for signs of skin cancer.

 If you have darker skin, watch for these common melanoma symptoms:

-- New or changing dark spot (brown, black or tan), particularly on the soles or palms, that is asymmetrical and has an irregular border
+- New or changing dark spot (brown, black or tan), especially on the soles or palms, that is asymmetrical and has an irregular border

 - A darker line in the nail that is wider than 3mm, especially if it is wider at the cuticle, splitting, and causing damage to the nail